lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     registry.ng.bluemix.net/your-namespace/mytodos   namespace   1   0d90cb732881   1 minute ago   264 MB   OK
     ```

-1. The image is also visible in the Bluemix Console.
+1. The image is also visible in the IBM Cloud Console.
 Go to the **Catalog**, select the service **Container Registry**.
 Then, click on Private Repositories

     ![](./images/private-repositories.png)